 For the Glory of God

-The goal of every Christian is “whatever you do, do everything to the glory of God” (1 Cor 10:31).
+The goal of every Christian is the following: “whatever you do, do everything to the glory of God” (1 Cor 10:31).
 Obviously, that is the goal of every good sermon.
 As John the Baptist said, “He must increase, I must decrease” (John 3:30).
-When we preach, the focus should not be on us: how well we are doing, how clever our outline is, how impressive our exegesis, oratory and knowledge of Greek or Hebrew are, or how much people like what we say.
+When we preach, the focus should not be on us: how well we are doing; how clever our outline is; how impressive our exegesis, oratory, or knowledge of Greek or Hebrew are; or how much people like what we say.
 If we do our job right, at the end of the sermon, the focus should be on God—what He said and what He desires in response.
 When the sermon is over our goal is not to have people think, “Wow what a great preacher!” but, “Wow, what an amazing God!”

 To Transform Listeners into God’s Likeness